localpcnerd/MeatkitAddons/README.md

 Script that allows you to enable/disable objects based on what ModulWorkshop skin is currently selected.
 ### EnableObjsOnToD
 Meant for use with the Time of Day system, allows you to enable and disable specified lights and objects when it becomes day/nighttime. (ex. enabling street lights, floodlights, etc)
+### MultiHandleBoltHandle
+Allows you to have multiple rotating charging handles for a single charging handle script.